Search

 Diamonds with Inclusions

 At the Crater of Diamonds State Park, each diamond tells a story, not just through its sparkle but through its inclusions.
 These tiny minerals, trapped during the diamond’s formation, are like nature’s time capsules.
-They give each gem a unique fingerprint, a narrative of its journey from deep within the Earth.
+They give each gem a unique fingerprint, a narrative of its journey from deep within the Earth – to the diamond mine in Arkansas.

 Inclusions are fascinating for gemologists because they reveal the conditions under which diamonds formed.
 Some might see them as flaws, but in truth, they’re proof of authenticity, setting apart the real deal from synthetic stones.
 And let’s be real, finding a diamond with its own quirks?
 That’s like hitting the geological jackpot!